EDUCBA Logo

 Ctrl Shift Enter in Excel Example 1.4

-Step 5: Check the result determining total with the general procedure we used.
+Step 5: Check the result determining the total with the general procedure we used.

 Example 1.5

 The result obtained from the two procedures is the same.
-But, using the array formula with CTRL SHIFT ENTER is easy in determining total sales by eliminating the calculation of an additional column of the subtotal.
+But, using the array formula with CTRL SHIFT ENTER is easy to determine total sales by eliminating the calculation of an additional column of the subtotal.

 Example #2 – Determine the Sum using Condition

-This example illustrates the use of Ctrl SHIFT-ENTER in calculating the sum of sales generated for different products using the conditions.
+This example illustrates using Ctrl SHIFT-ENTER in calculating the sum of sales generated for different products using the conditions.
 The following data is considered for this example.

 Ctrl Shift Enter in Excel Example 2